arnbme/nyckelharpa/README.md

 1. Required Basic Setup:
 * Follow instrucions in Section 6 above, generating the NCKL-child-contact-sensors

+2. When arming via Dashboard HSM Status, or using HE Keypad drivers: you must create some sort of alert in HSM's Configure Arming/Disarming/Cancel --> Configure Alerts for Arming Failures (contacts open) section, or HSM arms directly, ignoring all open contacts.
+Should you be using TTS messages, simply place the word "Warning" into Arming Alerts-->Audio Alerts setting on the same speech output devices used with Nyckelharpa.
+It will speak prior to Nyckelharpa's Arming Canceled Open Contact message.

-2. Setup HSM's devices for Forced Arming:
+3. Setup HSM's devices for Forced Arming:
 * In Intrusion-Away, Intrusion-Home, and Intrusion-Night, "Contact Sensors": replace the real contact-sensor-name(s) with the virtual NCKL-contact-sensor-name(s)
 * In "Configure/Arming/Disarming/Cancel Options", "Delay only for selected doors": replace the real contact-sensor-name(s) with the virtual NCKL-contact-sensor-name(s)

-3. How to Force Arm, a two step process: Arming that fails normally, then Arming again within 15 seconds
+4. How to Force Arm, a two step process: Arming that fails normally, then Arming again within 15 seconds
 * Arm system as you would normally.
 When there is an open contact sensor monitored by Nyckelharpa, the system will not arm as is normal for HSM
 * At the initial arm fail:<br />
 Talker issues an alert message including the open sensor(s) and the 15 second forced rearm time<br />